tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-02-11-Dialog-Toolkit.md

 <img src="http://tomerfiliba.com/static/res/2012-02-11-wizard-terminal.png"
 title="Running as a GTK application" width="100%" /></a>

-And with a single command-line switch, we run as GTK application:
+And with a single command-line switch, we run as a GTK application:

 <a href="http://tomerfiliba.com/static/res/2012-02-11-wizard-gtk.png">
 <img src="http://tomerfiliba.com/static/res/2012-02-11-wizard-gtk.png"